UoB-COMSM0110/2024-group-10/README.md

 The extensive planning and object–oriented design was a major factor in the smooth operation of the game, the interoperability and usability of code, and the ease with which each team member could contribute to development in an agile-way, able to implement features and classes that independently and cohesively interact with each other.

-## 4. Implementation
+## 5. Implementation

 Areas of challenge:
 1. Multiplayer mode
 2. Leaderboard functionality
-3. Level Design
+3. UI Integration

-**Multiplayer mode**
+## Multiplayer mode

 We wanted to incorporate a co-operative 2 player mode into our game in addition to the single player version.
-There were 2 possible ways we explored to do this: online or local (offline on the same PC).
-During research, we discovered that working with networks needed to implement online multiplayer would be very difficult, especially considering our experience levels as it was our first time creating a game and we had no experience working with networks before.
+We explored two ways to do this: online or local (offline on the same PC).
+During research, we discovered that working with the networks needed to implement online multiplayer would be difficult, especially considering we have no prior experience working with networks.
 Our game relies heavily on the use of a large number of multiple entities on the screen and collision detection between them.
 Due to latency issues when using online multiplayer networks, it was likely our game would encounter bugs when trying to track all the object locations and interactions correctly in real-time for both players.
-Taking into account the development time allocated for the project, and our experience levels, we felt more confident going for the local multiplayer approach.
+Taking into account the development time allocated for the project, and our experience level, we felt more confident implementing the local multiplayer approach.

-Having 2 people playing on the same computer meant a different set of challenges for us to solve, including accurate multiple keypress detection so inputs and interactions would be linked to the correct player and multiple inputs would not clash with each other and cancel each other out.
+Having 2 people playing on the same computer brought a different set of challenges, such as accurate multiple keypress detection, so inputs and interactions would be linked to the correct player and multiple inputs would not clash with each other and cancel each other out.
-**(add more here)**

-**Leaderboard functionality**
+There were other challenges when implementing a multiplayer mode.
+Challenges included supporting name input for both players, simultaneous score tracking for two players, and then post-game display of the winner/loser, and if high scores were achieved.
+To achieve this, we needed to ensure careful tracking of various variables, flexible code and dynamic data structures.

+Through dynamic code design and a flexible, agile approach, we were able to add local multiplayer functionality to our game.

+**(add pictures of 1 player vs 2 player)**

+### Leaderboard functionality

-We wanted to have a high score board similar to old arcade games, which would record the name and score of players and rank them.
-To do this we would need to find a way to have a dynamic data structure to store the information which persists between games and also ideally when the game window is closed and opened too.
-There would also need to be multiple game screens designed and created to implement this: a name input screen to be linked to both victory and game-over screens and which could take input from 2 players; and also the high score screen itself (linked to the starting menu) which would retrieve the stored data and display it on the screen.
+We wanted to implement a scoreboard similar to retro arcade games, which displays names and scores of top players.
+Thus we needed a dynamic data structure to store game information to ensure data persists between games.
+This required the design of various game pages:  name input, victory page and game-over pages alongside the scoreboard page, which would retrieve the stored data to display it to the user.

-**(add more here)**

-**UI Intergation**
-**(add more here)**
+We used the “ArrayList” data structure to store scores because it supports dynamic data management.
+Each score is encapsulated within a “ScoreEntry” object, which includes the player’s name and score.
+When a new score is high enough to merit inclusion, it is added and the entire list is then sorted in descending order.
+To maintain the leaderboard’s size, we remove the lowest score.

+Given the need for data persistence, we use a text file named “highscores.txt” to store leaderboard data.
+This ensures scores are loaded each time the game starts and saved whenever the leaderboard updates.
+During implementation, we encountered several challenges.
+Firstly, there were performance concerns, especially with a large number of players, as sorting after each new score could impact performance.
+To address this, we only sort when necessary and reduce processing time by limiting the leaderboard's size.
+Another challenge was preventing data loss, particularly in cases where scores weren’t saved if the game unexpectedly closed.
+To tackle this issue, we implemented automatic saving, ensuring data is saved regularly.

+Through these measures, we successfully overcame the challenges of implementing the leaderboard functionality and significantly enhanced interactivity and player engagement.

+**(add gif of leaderboard)**

+### UI Intergation

+**(add gif of instruction page)
+(gif of paused page)**

+We used UI storyboards to ensure development was guided with users in mind.
+Applying the agile ethos, we adapted our storyboards sprint by sprint and ensured each new feature was developed with UI in mind.
+For example, when implementing the leaderboard, we ensured scores were displayed in a large font - alongside the player’s name - in a visually appealing, recognizable way.

+Through the design process, we studied Nielson’s 10 heuristic principles and sought to apply them.
+These principles enhance usability and create a user-friendly experience.
+For example, we used standardised controls to adhere to the principle of “Recognition not recall” and we created an instruction manual for “help and documentation”.

+Through user-testing, users often couldn’t tell they’d received power ups.
+We wished to illustrate this but it was challenging to make this clear without having a distracting effect on gameplay or performance.
+To solve this we show shooting level upgrades by changing the aircraft's icon.
+This keeps players informed about their current shooting level status simply and effectively.

+When implementing a multiplayer mode, we found the UI could be unclear as to whose lives belong to which player as player hearts could overlap.
+To overcome this, we created a multilayer health visualisation, limiting the hearts display for each player to half the screen and changing the colour of the hearts to indicate more lives when each layer is “full”.

+We were able to cleverly solve complex situations and adhere to industry-standard heuristic principles.
+This was consistently implemented and thoroughly tested through heuristic evaluation, contributing to user-driven development.

-## 5. Evaluation
+## 6. Evaluation

+### Qualitative Evaluations

 **Think Aloud Evaluation: 11/03/2024**

 In our evaluation, we utilised a think aloud approach, where participants vocalised their thoughts while engaging with the game.
 We generated a word cloud from the think aloud data.
 This visual representation highlights recurring themes and key phrases, providing a quick and accessible overview of the user experience.